Teaching the writing process? I model the entire concept for my students.

 4. Editing methods:

-Dependent upon the age group, time limits, and class attitude, I have students proofread or edit in a variety of ways:
+Dependent upon the age group, time limits, and class attitude, we proofread or edit in a variety of ways:

-- I provide a checklist for students.
+- I provide a checklist for the class.
 Students then check their own, a partner’s, or a group’s work.

 - We proofread as a class.
 This works well with a close-knit class, one that is willing to participate and share writing samples.
 Students volunteer sentences they need help reworking, or read a section of their papers that need reformed.

-Again, I share with students ways that I proofread and model how I apply grammatical rules to situations.
+Again, I share with students my ways of proofreading, checking punctuation with sentence structure, and checking other grammatical rules.
 I even rotation with them during stations.

 5. Publication methods:

-Students contribute to my cookie paper, and they enjoy reading it.
+Students contribute to the cookie paper, and they enjoy reading it.
 It becomes a published paper they can consult, one that I modeled and took their advice in developing.

-It may seem that your writing lesson plans will be extensive and create more work for the teacher.
+It may seem that your writing lesson plans will be extensive and create more work for the teacher, that perhaps you will become tired as you model.
 I’ve found the opposite.
 By modeling writing, revising, and the entire process with students, they understand expectations better.
 Their papers are of higher quality.

-Finally, the more I teach writing, the more I find that reflecting on the writing process with students is an important step.
+Finally, the more I teach, the more I find that reflecting on the writing process with students is an important step.
 At the end of an assignment, we spend time discussing what went well and what students have learned as writers.
-Teaching the writing process requires a reflection too.
+Teaching the process requires a reflection too.